Definition of Disaggregated Storage

 -

-separate scaling and management of storage and compute
+By allowing separate scaling and management of storage

-used to its fullest potential without unnecessary waste.
+component is used to its fullest potential without

 -